 - Asthma, liver disease, and stress on knees and joints.

 Being overweight is a whole-body problem that stresses every system and every organ, especially for a child whose bones are still growing.

 Excess weight is usually not a concern in babies and young children.
 However, after age 2, the likelihood that a weight problem will persist into adulthood increases with each year that passes.

 A child whose weight isn’t brought under control by age 6 has a 50% chance of becoming an obese adult.
 That’s why it’s important to catch weight problems when children are young.

 What Is Causing the Super Sizing of America?

 - Follow the recommendation of the American Academy of Pediatrics.
-Children should spend fewer than two hours a day watching television or playing computer or video games.
+Children should spend fewer than two hours a day in front of a screen, except for educational purposes.

 - Eat together as a family.
-Sit at the table with the television set off.
 Encourage children to drink water instead of fruit drinks and sodas.
-Try to make sure your children get at least five servings of fruits and vegetables daily.